Phone Consultations 309-797-3489 email email@example.com to request an appointment

 It is with deep regret that I say I can not take any new clients and that I must limit my clients to an "Active Client List" of people who have had consults with me in the past 3 years.
 I am sorry, but my family comes first.
 If you have never had a consult with me, or it has been more than 3 years, please do your research online and find an animal communicator who sounds like someone you can work with.
 For my active clients: My work is still done by phone.
 Active clients set up an appointment by e-mail and then call at the appointed time for the consultation.
 I set my fee schedule by time so that people can talk with more than one animal in the same consultation.

 Payable by Master Card or Visa.

 Steps to Set up a Consultation

-1 - Include your name, city / State or Province and time zone.
+1 - Include your name (first and last, please), city / State or Province and time zone.
 (So I can do the time zone conversion.)

-2 - I do calls Monday through Thursday in the mornings and the evenings/nights.
-Tell me what days (dates) are best for you and what time ranges are best for you on each of those days.
+2 - Tell me what days (dates) are best for you and what time ranges are best for you on each of those days.
 I have no regular schedule any more, so we'll work to find something that works for both of us.

 4 - Check your email often.
 If I am home, I try to reply within 24 hours.
 If you miss the email with the appointment, or do not confirm the appointment in a reasonable time, I may give the time to someone else.
 It may be a while before I have another opening.